 Rapsodo has knocked it out of the park with the MLM 2 Pro.
 This is hands down the best launch monitor under $1,000, and even gives more expensive competitors a run for their money.

-- Target Price: $449.
+- Target Price: $499.
 You can get this pricing right here.
-The cheapest I’ve ever seen is $385 – but expect that only once or twice a year.

 - My Rating: 9

-- My Review: Voice Caddie SC4 Review: A Great “Budget” Launch Monitor?
+- My Review: Voice Caddie SC4 Pro is a Killer Budget Golf Launch Monitor

 - Solid Alternative: Garmin Approach R10